ios-xr/cli2yang-tools/README.md

 ```

 Similarly, the corresponding json file created is:
+(Use this file for configuration over gRPC)

 ```json
 admin@devbox:cli2yang-tools$ cat yang_grpc.json